pat-earl/faculty-page/src/teaching/2020-2021/111-comp-foren/firstday.md

 * Use of your webcam is not required and should be off to avoid disrupting participates with poor internet connections.
 * Mute yourself unless you are speaking.
 Background noise is distracting to meeting participants.
 * Be mindful of your physical and virtual surroundings.
-When using your mic, mute other applicaitons on your computer and your phone.
-While not always possible, make your best effort to attend class in a quiet and distraction free enviornment.
+When using your mic, mute other applications on your computer and your phone.
+While not always possible, make your best effort to attend class in a quiet and distraction free environment.
 * Headphones/earbuds greatly reduce accidental feedback when using your microphone.
 * Parliamentary rules always apply.
 If you want to participate in the discussion, you should raise your (virtual) hand or type your question in chat and wait for the speaker to recognize you.